 More functional safety features are available as optional selections.
-The set of features covers a wide range of functional safety features that can operate in both sensorless and closed-loop setup.
-Safe fieldbus is also supported as option.
+The set of features covers a wide range of functional safety functions that can operate in both sensorless and closed-loop setup.
+A safe fieldbus is also supported as option.

-6.1.8 Security Features
+6.8 Security Features

-The drive should not be connected directly to the internet, as end-to-end connectivity is not secured via Danfoss software tools.
+Do not connect the drive directly to the internet, as end-to-end connectivity is not secured via Danfoss software tools.
 It is recommended that drives are installed by authorized and educated personnel, who are aware of the security risks in networks and can mitigate threats in the network.
 Typically, the drive can be accessed and configured by anyone with physical access.